prudentj/labs-guides/docs/topics/git-workflow-basic.md

 the local path there is a good set of instructions at [About pull request merges](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-request-merges)

-Deploy to your staging environment if you don’t have automatic deployment setup.
-You and the team can now Qa the app walking through as many scenarios as possible, making sure there aren’t any unintended reactions from the rest of the code/system.

-## Heading home

-When QA has been successful, it’s time to merge to master and deploy.
-Given that changes may have occurred due to hotfixes (or team members that have committed directly on master, you have permission to slap them 🤬) **rebase** master into your branch.

-> git rebase master

-Alternatively you can use --interactive if you have commits that you’d like to **squash**.

-> git checkout master
->
-> git merge staging
->
-> git push

 And now your code changes are on the master branch, ready to wow users with your updates.
-Deploy your code and be ready to support any issues that arise.
+Deploy your code (if not automatically handled by github events) and be ready to support any issues that arise.